strasser/strasser.github.io/_pages/cv.md

 ### 2015 - Current: [Gordon & Betty Moore Foundation](http://www.moore.org)

   **Program Officer**, [Data-Driven Discovery Initiative](http://www.moore.org/programs/science/data-driven-discovery).
 Contribute to strategy development, implementation and management.
-Includes management of grants in the DDD InitiativeÕs portfolio; planning and overseeing grantee meetings, collaborations and partnerships; partnering with grantees and creating linkages that add value to the field; and tracking trends and synthesizing knowledge relevant to the initiative issue areas.
+Includes management of grants in the DDD Initiative's portfolio; planning and overseeing grantee meetings, collaborations and partnerships; partnering with grantees and creating linkages that add value to the field; and tracking trends and synthesizing knowledge relevant to the initiative issue areas.
 Separate from the DDD Initiative, I source and develop grants related to improving how science is conducted, including projects focused on data management,  scholarly communication, and synthesis studies.

 ### 2011 - 2015: University of California's [California Digital Library](http://cdlib.org)